 Firelight swept over the walls as they made their way as deep into the cave as they could.
 There was a heaviness to the place that felt to Wei Wuxian as if someone were pushing down on his shoulders and trying to make him kneel; a somber and age-old sense of danger that made the wariest of them quiet.

 For hours they searched every nook and crevice of the place.
 A pond licked at the rocky shores in the deepest part of the hole, its water deceptively clear, a round rock emerging from the middle of it.
 The light from their torches flickered off of it in shades of blue and green.
-Maple leaves danced over the pond’s surface and left in their wake the gentlest of ripples.
+Mouldy maple leaves danced over the pond’s surface and left in their wake the gentlest of ripples.

 “Anything yet?”
 Wen Chao spat.

 They were all beyond exhausted.
 Even Wei Wuxian, who slept at night with soft pillows and a warm hearth, felt tired to the bone.
 Jin Zixuan stepped forth out of the group they all made and said, “You expect us to hunt for something without telling us what it is and without arming us.
 Shouldn’t you at least explain what we’re looking for, Wen Chao?”

 Wen Chao clicked his tongue in disdain.
 “You don’t get it, do you,” he said darkly.
 “I give the orders.
 You carry them out like the good dogs you are.
 Unless you want a taste of my Core-Melting Hand’s power, you will obey.”